alexiacl/eJPT/SECTION 1.3: Enumeration.md

 Port 80, when I see that I open web browse

+Always when we see tha application name like ProcessMaker search on internet for defaulrt passwords in this case admin:admin and also for epxloits `search processmaker`

 **Notes**:
 - WebDAV, protocol that allows us to easily save, edit, copy, move, and share files from web servers.
+- Look in dav/www

 **1. IIS**